aliasgerovs/aliasgerovs.github.io/content/project/example/project_2/index.md

 # url_slides: ''
 # url_video: ''

-title: Counting Objects For Traffic Surveillance Systems
+title: D. Counting Objects For Traffic Surveillance Systems
 summary: I contributed to a fully automated traffic analysis system that can monitor and predict traffic flow, counting passing cars, and identifying their direction and lanes without manual calibration, suitable for uncalibrated highway cameras.
 tags:
   - Computer Vision